The Human Truth Foundation

 Life Expectancy53.89yrs (2017)2

 The Central African Republic is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
 The Central African Rep. does better than average in freethought3, supporting press freedom4 and in LGBT equality5.
-The Central African Rep. does not succeed in everything, however.
-The Central African Rep. does worse than average in terms of speed of uptake of HR treaties6 and in its nominal commitment to Human Rights7.
-And finally, it falls into the worst-performing 20 in commentary in Human Rights Watch reports8, opposing gender inequality9 and in supporting personal, civil & economic freedoms10 (amongst the worst in Africa).
+But, things could still be better.
+The Central African Rep. does worse than average in speed of uptake of HR treaties6 and in its nominal commitment to Human Rights7.
+And finally, it falls into the worst-performing 20 for commentary in Human Rights Watch reports8, opposing gender inequality9 and in supporting personal, civil & economic freedoms10 (amongst the highest in Africa).
 Amidst widespread conflict and loss of control to armed groups, much of the country is insecure, unstable, "and beset by serious human rights violations"11.
 Violence between Muslim Seleka rebel groups, Christian and animist anti-balaka militias and others continue to fight each other.
 Cultural issues mean that those who survive sexual violence face many irrational and inhumane barriers to accessing essential services, family planning, and justice 11.
 The UN estimates in 2017 that over 600,000 refugees have fled, and 2.4 million people (over half the population) need humanitarian assistance 11.
 Progress is always going to be difficult in a country where the richest 10% hold 46% of the country's entire income12.

 1. Central African Republic's Human Rights, Equality & Tolerance